 This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 In another post, I have provided some insight into the average living cost in the city I live in – Gdańsk.
 In that post, also compare the cost of living in Gdańsk with the average monthly living cost in Kraków.
-I regularly update this post so do check it out for up-do-date information.
+I regularly update that post so do check it out for up-do-date information.

 Of course, the world we now live in is a very different place than it was in 2021.
 I don’t have to mention which events have affected the cost of living and prices across the globe.